My exprience at FTTA was fantastic and so informative. It was very entertaining and it was a pleasure coming to class.

 Students will often seek the assistance of their engagement officer when they have fallen behind, need additional support or for a range of other reasons.
 The Engagement officer can meet with students individually, in pairs, small groups and will offer over the phone support.
 This gives students the opportunity to work on assessments and ask questions in a supportive, safe and confidential manner.

 Since the inception of the Engagement Officer program, course completions have increased and the number of students withdrawing from courses have decreased.
 The program has particularly advantaged distance students, ESL (English as a Second Language) students, and students who have additional needs due to a disability or disorder.
 Students who have gaps in their study routine can also work closely with the Engagement Officer.
-In fact, every enrolled student will be contacted by an Engagement Officer at some stage to make sure they are on the right track and to offer support and assistance.

 There are no exams, essays or tests.
 Most assessments are short answer or activity based.
 Some courses have projects such as posters, portfolios and other hands-on activities.
 Rarely do students fail or not complete a course unless they decide to withdraw.